-NPR's Lynn Neary says the book is a kind of conversation between past and present.
+: NPR's Lynn Neary says the book is a kind of conversation between past and present.

-Evison says he wanted to write a novel about the history of the peninsula, but he didn't want to be trapped by history.
+LYNN NEARY: Evison says he wanted to write a novel about the history of the peninsula, but he didn't want to be trapped by history.

 NEARY: So Evison began his research by poking around in the local libraries of towns up and down the Olympic Peninsula.

 EVISON: And I found that at all these little libraries in Port Angeles and Sequim and Shelton, and all these peninsula towns, you can find these wonderful little tape-bound manuscripts.
 Some of them are 15 pages long, some of them are a hundred pages long, but they're personalized, first-person accounts of frontier living.

-One of those settlers, a young man named Ethan Thornburgh, arrives in town on a steamer from Seattle, ready to re-invent himself.
+NEARY: One of those settlers, a young man named Ethan Thornburgh, arrives in town on a steamer from Seattle, ready to re-invent himself.
 He decides to build a dam to insure the future of Port Bonita.

-Mr. EVISON: (Reading) We'll transform this place, Jake, for a hundred miles in every direction.
+EVISON: (Reading) We'll transform this place, Jake, for a hundred miles in every direction.
 Our dam will be a force of nature.
 Ethan unpocketed his pipe and tobacco and packed a bowl and puffed, relishing the endless possibilities of progress.
 A glittering city will take shape along that strait, Jake.
 You wait and see.
 And standing there on the lip of the gorge, with a stiff wind rocketing passed his ears, his arm draped over the shoulder of the man whom he hoped would soon be his brother-in-law, Ethan envisioned a glorious future for Port Bonita - 20, 30, a hundred years and beyond.

 NEARY: Evison moves the story back and forth from the past to the present, linking the actions of those who founded the town in the late 19th century with the people who still live there.
 As the book opens, it is 2006, and the dam - once a source of pride for Port Bonita - is being dismantled.
 The power harnessed by that dam did make the growth of Port Bonita possible, but the town never rose to greatness.
 And, says Evison, the dam wreaked havoc on the environment.

-Mr. EVISON: What it meant is it killed probably the greatest salmon run in the world.
+EVISON: What it meant is it killed probably the greatest salmon run in the world.
 I mean, the there used to be something - the annual salmon run up the Elwah was something like half a million salmon, and it's down under 4,000, last I checked.

 NEARY: The town still sits on the edge of a pristine wilderness, but it's a worn-out place.
 The residents of Port Bonita are funny, quirky and a little sad.
 Where once brave, but foolhardy explorers set off to conquer the formidable Olympic Mountains, now an ex-con follows the same trail hoping to find redemption in the wilderness.

-Evison says he couldn't write a novel about the Pacific Northwest without including the story of Big Foot.
+: Evison says he couldn't write a novel about the Pacific Northwest without including the story of Big Foot.

 EVISON: I like this idea that there's still something out there.
 I want to believe in this idea that there's still something out there we don't know about lurking in these mountains, because most of those possibilities are gone.
 Homesteading is gone.
 Most of the economic infrastructure that allowed this place to exist in the first place and the resources have all been gutted.
 Those possibilities are gone.
 Big Foot is one of the possibilities that's still out there.

 NEARY: The people of Port Bonita, says Evison, have not been left much of a legacy.
 The dreams of their ancestors have not been fulfilled and, for the most part, neither have their own.

 EVISON: The potential was endless.
 And now the people waking up there today really have to sort of reconcile their future with their past, before they can even begin again.
 I think the book is hopeful, ultimately.
 I mean, yeah, we gutted our resources.
 We're still forced to reckon with our early mistakes.
 But I still believe in the old American ethic of putting your shoulder to the wheel and figuring out where we go from here.

-Lynn Neary, NPR News, Washington.
+NEARY: Lynn Neary, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.